-Top 5 most comfortable football boots 2021
+The 8 most comfortable football boots 2023

-While that’s all very well and good, these features are rendered completely useless if we’re coming away with blisters on our feet and constantly reaching for the painkillers.
+While that’s all well and good, those features are rendered completely useless if we’re coming away with blisters on our feet and constantly having to reach for painkillers.

 Most boots will need to be broken in before you can really play in them, but that doesn’t mean they should be causing you discomfort as soon as you put them on.

 Football boots should fit you snugly, without being too tight and offering your feet a little room to breathe.

 Additionally, your boots should have enough room for you to wiggle your toes, and you always need to make sure they’re suitable for the surface you’re playing on.